This is page is periodically updated with new and changing information.

 Judge, County Court-at-Law, 3, Tacie Zelhart

 This office has remained open to serve all litigants and the citizens of Hays County.
 As Ordered by the Supreme Court of Texas and the state Office of Court Administration, during the pandemic, hearings were held remotely via teleconference.
 This Court continues to have hearings via teleconference.
 In-person hearings will commence on June 1.
 The lobby is open.
-We request everyone call before entering, if possible, at 512.393.7625 or email firstname.lastname@example.org to set a court date or receive additional information.
+We request everyone call before entering, if possible.
+Or you can email firstname.lastname@example.org to set a court date or receive additional information.

 Elections Office, Jennifer Anderson – Currently the Elections Office is open to the public.